 Tachycardia may be a nonspecific sign of fear, anxiety, pain, fever or shock in the pediatric patient.
 The heart rate needs to be assessed in conjunction with the PAT & ABCDEs.
 As with all cardiac dysrhythmias, assess the heart rate and EKG with knowledge based on PALS principles and normal ranges for children.
 Always ask the child/caregiver about history of illness, congenital heart disease or cardiac surgery.
-Pediatric Supraventricular Tachycardia (SVT) is defined as a narrow QRS (<0.08 seconds) and a heart rate greater than 220 BPM.
-In most situations, SVT is a symptom of another medical issue in the pediatric patient.
-Unless the patient presents with a previous cardiac history, consider SVT as a symptom of an underlying issue.
+Pediatric Supraventricular Tachycardia is defined as a narrow QRS (<0.08 seconds) and a heart rate greater than 220 BPM.